SUSTAINABILITY IN RESTAURANTS

 Air-conditioning is one of our highest electricity challenges.
 Flies, humidity, wind, and open kitchens means our external windows are closed in summer to improve guest experiences

-We have LED lights and do not turn on sone lights outside of service times
+We have LED lights and do not turn on some lights outside of service times

 WATER